China Fast Facts

 One passport photograph is required, as well as one for any child traveling on a parent’s passport.
 Once in China, visas can usually be extended for a maximum of 30 days at the Aliens Entry-Exit department of the Public Security Bureau (PSB) in most major towns and cities.
 Again visa extension processing times and requirements vary from place to place, and while some PSBs will issue an extension on the spot, others will take up to five working days to process.
 The easiest place to apply for a mainland visa is Hong Kong, where there are several China visa options.
 Single-entry tourist “L” visas valid for 30 days are easily obtainable, as is the double-entry version.
 Multiple-entry “F” visas are also easy to obtain via Asian Trails and without the letter of invitation required to obtain them in the applicant’s home country.

 Nationalities of numerous countries can now also visit Beijing, Shanghai and other main cities without a visa after the government introduced a 144-hour visa-free transit policy for its main cities.
 Tourists holding third country visas and plane tickets can apply for a transit without visa (TWOV) at the airport.
 The country list includes the USA, most European nations, as well as Japan and Russia.
 Visitors have to register at a police station within 24 hours of their arrival.
 The 144 hours’ timeframe is calculated from the moment visitors get their transit stay permits.
+An exception to this rule is Hainan Island, where a 30-day visa-free entry policy is upheld for several nationalities.

 Visitors are required to show confirmed onward travel arrangements to another destination, other than the country of departure prior to their China arrival.
 For more information, contact Asian Trails China or check out the following, most up-to-date information from the Chinese embassy in your destination or check out the following website.